 The Pathway Pantry Garden, locally grown and harvested by Pathway servants, delivered weekly to local area pantries to be distributed to families and seniors identified as food insecure or on restricted income.
 Families are encouraged to serve together through the planting and harvesting season March 1-November 1.

 The Pathway Community Garden gives individuals in the community the opportunity to lease a raised garden bed for the entire harvest season with one requirement of donating a portion to a local pantry.
 This is a great opportunity for families and groups to experience gardening and service in the comfort of their own community.

-Purpose: Sharing the love and grace of Jesus with as many people as we can.
+Purpose: Sharing the love and grace of Jesus with as many homeless people as we can in Tarrant County

-If you were to ask any True Worth servant, they would have their own story of how they came to work with this group of people.
+If you were to ask any Presbyterian Night Shelter servant, they would have their own story of how they came to work with this group of people.
 Whether it was handing out breakfast bags or through foot clinics, these people were called with a purpose, to bring hope and share love back with a population that is desperate to see the face of Jesus in their daily lives.

-There are many opportunities to serve as an individual or a group at Presbyterian Night Shelter or True Worth Place throughout the week.
+There are many opportunities to serve as an individual or a group at Presbyterian Night Shelter Campus throughout the week.

 Purpose: To meet our neighbors' needs by becoming a part of the solution.